DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The physical body of the Sony a6500 is compact, water and dustproof, and sturdy, making it a great camera to travel with and use outside.

-The camera is light enough to be easily carried around, though its metal construction (magnesium alloy) makes it durable.
-The body itself is 453 grams and measures only 120.0 x 66.9 x 53.3mm.
+The camera is light enough to be carried around, though its metal construction (magnesium alloy) makes it durable.
+The body weighs 453 grams and measures only 120.0 x 66.9 x 53.3mm.

-Furthermore, pairing this camera with a small piece of glass, such as the Sony E PZ 16-50mm lens, will give you an extremely compact and portable set up, making guerilla-style filmmaking possible.
+Furthermore, pairing this camera with a small piece of glass like the Sony E PZ 16-50mm lens will give you an extremely compact and portable setup, making guerilla-style filmmaking possible.

-As with any camera, external methods of stabilization should be used when possible, however, the internal 5-axis gimbal makes run and gun filmmaking feasible.
+As with any camera, external stabilization methods should be used when possible.
+However, the internal 5-axis gimbal makes run-and-gun filmmaking feasible.

 Pulling the camera strap tight around my neck or cradling the camera against my body have both been options when I didn’t have access to a tripod and provided me with a usable image.